owensgl/biol525D/Topic_3/readme.md

 -trim_ns_left 3
 -trim_ns_right 3

+####Daily assignment 2
-Question 2) Try different filtering options for the GBS data  (see http://prinseq.sourceforge.net/manual.html for options) and plot QC graphs.
+* Try different filtering options for the GBS data  (see http://prinseq.sourceforge.net/manual.html for options) and plot QC graphs.
 Discuss in a group of four which options you would choose to implement if this was your data.

 Low complexity sequences can be filtered using: